TeoZosa/teozosa/README.md

         2. **Feature store** that served over 3.5M read/write RPS with average read latency <3ms (p95 <10ms).
         3. **Model server** that handled nearly 6K RPS with average read latency <13ms (p95 <38ms).

-[^2]: If A/B test results are at least a decent proxy for customer value, the work I spearheaded at Mercari in AI search ranking led to a projected $50M/year revenue increase.
+[^2]: If A/B test results are at least a decent proxy for customer value, my work at Mercari drove an additional
+$50M+/year in projected revenue, in addition to major uplifts in search user experience metrics.

 I'm currently focus-firing all of the above as a Staff Machine Learning Engineer at [Mercari](https://jp.mercari.com/), Japan’s largest C2C e-commerce marketplace, to support the world-class AI teams and applications across the company.